Waterfront Line

 The Waterfront Line is a light rail line of the RTA Rapid Transit system in Cleveland, Ohio, running from Tower City Center downtown, then north and northeast to station, adjacent to the Cleveland Municipal Parking Lot.
 The Waterfront Line is the newest rail line in Cleveland, having opened in 1996.
 The 2.2 mile (3.5 km) line is unique in that it is an extension of the Blue and Green lines, but has its own naming designation.
 All RTA light rail lines use overhead lines and pantographs to draw power.
-Due to safety concerns, the line was closed from 2021-2023, but has since been re-opened, providing service on weekends, holidays, and for special events.
+Due to safety concerns, the line was closed from 2021 to 2023, but has since been re-opened, providing service for Cleveland Browns games only.

 History

 The line opened on July 10, 1996, coinciding with Cleveland's bicentennial celebration which took place later in the year.
 The line had a total cost of $70.9 million and was funded by a combination of bonds, grant money from the Ohio Department of Transportation, and local RTA funding.
 Service on the Waterfront Line was suspended indefinitely in 2021, after previously being suspended in October 2020.
 Plans called for opening in time for the 2023 Cleveland Browns season.
 On September 10, 2023, rail service resumed on the Waterfront Line.